M-II-R/HeatherMultiplayer/instruction.md

 5. Type in **npm start** or **node index.js** to start the server.

 The server is ready to use.
 Now you need to know how to interact with it.

+## Interaction
+Every message sended to server must be created using a template: it must be a JSON string, representing a structure.
+General view of the structure: {data, type}, where data consists of numerous elements containing information about the message.

+To interact with server, client must send a password to it.
+(To learn how to set up a password, see below.)
 ## Continuation will be here.